 Note: Make sure you connect the provided WiFi Antenna before using any wireless modes.
 In order to set up a Cube Link network, it must be enabled on each Mk2 Laser cube, then one Mk2 Laser cube must be set to Master, and the other Mk2 Laser cubes as Slaves.
 To exist on the same Cube Link Network, they must all share the same Link Channel and Link Pin.
+The Group

+Cube Link Network, they must all share the same Link Channel and Link Pin.
 The Group determines what content that particular Mk2 Laser cube will project.
 For a 2 projector Laser show, the first projector content will be shown on all Mk2 Laser cubes set to Group 1 and the second projector content will be shown on all Mk2 Laser cubes set to group 2.